For many patients, donor eggs or donor sperm are the best path to parenthood.

 - Multiple failed IVF cycles

-- A history of chemotherapy
+- A history of chemotherapy or radiation

 - Diminished ovarian reserve